 You may extend the time you have to act in some instances.
 Your lawyer can explain how those exceptions may apply to your situation.

-If you’ve been in a motorcycle accident in Utah, it’s not uncommon for motorcycles to be blamed for a portion of the accident’s cause.
+If you’ve been injured in a motorcycle accident in Utah, it’s not uncommon for motorcycles to be blamed for a portion of the accident’s cause.
 If you are partially at fault in a motorbike accident, you can still seek compensation from the opposing party if your percentage of blame is less than 50%.
 These scenarios are pretty fact-specific, based on what you did, what the other motorist did, and how the accident happened.
+Talk to a motorcycle wreck lawyer to know more!

 You might have a claim if you were hurt in a motorbike accident in Utah because of substandard roads or poor road maintenance.
 These aren’t straightforward claims to make.
-There must be wrongdoing on the government accountable for that route and bring it in a significantly shorter time frame than a typical claim in Utah.
+There must be wrongdoing on the government entity accountable for that route.
 Suing the government is difficult, but it is possible under the right circumstances.
-If you believe your injury was caused by terrible roads or poor maintenance, speak with a personal injury lawyer as soon as possible.
+If you believe your injury was caused by poor road conditions or poor maintenance, speak with a personal injury lawyer as soon as possible.

 In some instances, the first settlement offer is accepted out of fear of a lesser offer.
-That is nearly never likely, even if it isn’t impossible.
 In most cases, insurance companies will make a low-ball offer hoping that you will accept it and go on.
 In other instances, victims accept the first offer from an insurance company because they’ve heard horror stories about cases taking months or even years to resolve.
 The first offer is usually accepted to minimize long wait times and receive payment fast.
 You may be tempted to get it over with and accept the first settlement offer that comes your way, but this could end up costing you in the long run.
-A motorcycle accident attorney near me should help you get the amount you deserve after a motorcycle accident.
+First settlement offers are usually much lower than what you are truly entitled to receive.
+A motorcycle accident attorney can help you get the amount you deserve after a motorcycle accident.

-A motorbike accident has the potential to be one of the most life-altering events you will ever have.
+A motorbike accident can be one of the most life-altering events you will ever have.
 Riders on motorcycles have little to no protection from accident impact forces.
-Motorcyclists are far more likely than passengers in enclosed passenger vehicles to incur serious injuries or die in accidents.
+Motorcyclists are far more likely to incur serious injuries or die in accidents than passengers in enclosed passenger vehicles.
 It’s reasonable to expect that if you’ve recently been in a motorbike accident, you’ll be able to make an insurance claim to recover your property damages, pay for the medical treatment you’ll need, and replace the income you’ll miss while you recuperate.
 However, things are rarely that straightforward, and one should approach each insurance claim with extreme caution.
+We advise you not to speak to any insurance companies if you have not yet talked to a motorcycle accident attorney.

 If you’ve been in a motorcycle accident due to another person’s negligence, don’t hesitate to get in touch with Parker & McConkie to discuss how we can help you get fair compensation.

-Parker and McConkie’s Utah motorcycle accident attorneys are familiar with the courts and know how to apply the laws, rules, and processes to achieve the best possible results for our clients.
+Parker & McConkie’s Utah motorcycle accident attorneys are familiar with the courts.
+They know how to apply the laws, rules, and processes to achieve the best possible results for our clients.

 We fight aggressively for our clients, but we never lose sight of the fact that our primary purpose is to secure the best results for them, whether that means waging procedural fights or representing them in front of a court or jury.
 We put forth much effort on behalf of our customers, outlining their alternatives and keeping them informed about the progress of their cases.

-Our Utah law office gives free consultation to our clients.
+Our Utah law office offers a free consultation to our clients and works on a contingent fee basis.
 In other words, we only charge legal fees if and when we obtain compensation.
-As a result, we have a solid motivation to win your case and obtain the highest amount of compensation for you.
+As a result, we have a solid motivation to win your case and obtain the highest compensation for you.

 Contact us now at (801) 845-0440 to schedule a free consultation!